lancy/CYHelper/README.md

 #CYHelper
 ## About
 CYHelper is an Objective-C library for iOS developers.
 It's try to provides all the useful features of iOS and wrap them to be easy-to-use API.
+## Version 1.1
+What's new?

+* Perform block after delay
+* Create UIColor With RGBHex
+* Easy to access x, y, width, height of UIView.

 ## Requirements
 * iOS 5.0 or later
 * support ARC

 ## Installation
 Simply drag CYHelper folder to your project, and import "CYHelper.h".
 Otherwise you can also add individual componet of CYHelper, just import corresponding head files.

 ## Features
 * Easy to access subarray